Apple Skin Powder

 So here is how to preserve those apple skins and make flakes or powder that can be sprinkled on to other foods and consumed daily.

 Peel the apples with a knife or vegetable peeler.
-Dry the apple flesh as described in my post on dehydrating apples.
+Dry the apple flesh as described in the recipe on dehydrating apples.
 Give the peels a quick rinse in a cider vinegar solution then spread them out on a dehydrator tray.

 Store in a closed container and include a dessert spoon daily in your diet.